shashanklal/EAG-V3/SQL Query Evaluator/Instructions.md

     The matching score of individual tools and final Weightage matching score should be calculated and shown as well on UI along with the respective SQL execution results.

-    The Prompt should match the Intention of the solution and match the evaluation criteria defined in "Prompt Validator.md"

-    The coding architecture should be same how its being done in "llm_gatewayV2" folder how prompts are defined through different properties in BaseProvider class and eventually cusomized for specific LLM model.
-    The "llm_gatewayV2" solution has a different business objective but LLM scaling logic should be referred.
-    File which can be ignored: cache.py, router.py,
-    I want the customized models for "Claude Sonnet 4.6".
-Please refer the Clause API Docs as well for The context window with extended thinking and tool usage.
-The output from Tool 1 should go as additional input to Tool 2 and output from Tool 2 should go as additional input to Tool 3.
-    I will be using the databrick end point llm call as its done in "MCP\ Task" folder.
-Please use the same .env file.